-Defender Craig Cathcart joined the Hornets on a free transfer, after leaving Blackpool at the end of the 2013/2014 season.
+Defender Craig Cathcart joined the Hornets on a free transfer after leaving Blackpool at the end of the 2013/14 season.

-After coming through the age groups at Manchester United, he was loaned successfully to Royal Antwerp in Belgium and Plymouth Argyle, before a loan stint at Watford.
+Having come through the age groups at Manchester United, he was loaned successfully to Royal Antwerp in Belgium and Plymouth Argyle, before a temporary stint at Watford.
 Cathcart made his first debut for the Hornets in 2009 against Leicester City at Vicarage Road.

-The Northern Ireland international moved on to Blackpool from the Red Devils and in four seasons with the Seasiders, including a year in the Premier League, he made over 100 appearances.
+The Belfast native moved on to Blackpool from the Red Devils and in four seasons with the Seasiders, including a year in the Premier League, he made over 100 appearances.

-Following his release from Blackpool, Cathcart returned to Watford on a permanent deal.
-Cathcart made 30 appearances during the 2014/2015 season scoring three goals in the process, as the Hornets gained promotion to the Premier League.
+After returning to Watford on a permanent deal, he made 30 appearances during the 2014/15 season - scoring three goals in the process - as the Hornets gained promotion to the Premier League.

 His performances did not go unnoticed, with the defender signing a new and improved four-year deal ahead of the 2015/16 season.
 Cathcart effortlessly made the return to the top flight of English football, making 40 appearances in all competitions for the club.